EPCCed/Intro-to-HPC/content/Part0_Introduction/contents.md

 Welcome!
 Meet the lead educator of the Supercomputing course by PRACE, Dr David Henty who will guide you through the course.

-This may be the first self service course you have worked through so to help you get the best learning experience we have prepared a few tips for you.
+This may be the first self-service course you have worked through, so to help you get the best learning experience we have prepared a few tips for you.
 Hopefully, they will help you get the most out of the course.

 The course material is presented as a mixture of videos, articles, exercises and quizzes.
 Once you have gone through a step and decided that you have familiarised yourself with its content, you can mark it as complete.